 - Ginkgo Biloba – improves blood flow to the brain, improves cognition memory and prevent further damage.

 Neurogenesis For a Sharp Brain

 A good diet and exercise regimen are always your best bet when it comes to increasing neurogenesis.
-But sometimes you may look for other ways to boost up your brain cell growth.
+But sometimes you may also look for other ways to boost up your brain cell growth.
 Luckily, this is where herbs for neurogenesis step in.

 It was thought for a long time that we can’t grow new neurons.
-But modern science has disproven this notion; showing that we’re able to grow and reshape the structure of our brain throughout life.
+But modern science has disproved this notion; showing that we’re able to grow and reshape the structure of our brain throughout life.
 (1, 2)